-We work with schools, communities and families across the county through our Creative Learning Programme.
-Our year-round participatory projects are designed to develop, enrich and inspire.
+At WMC, we work with schools, communities and families across the county through our Creative Learning Programme.

 - The Marmen Quartet joined as our Young Quartet in Residence, delivering schools workshops as part of our Wider Opportunities programme;

 - The Kakatsitsi Master Drummers delivered a thunderous series of percussion workshops for primary schools across Wiltshire

 Adult Learning & Family Engagement Days

 - Celebrating Age secured a £385,500 grant from the National Lottery Community Fund to continue delivery until 2025;